About the PA Program

 BUPAP has established the following encompassing goals to continue the educational development of physician assistants for future practice in the field of medicine.
 The Annual Report shows BUPAPs evaluation of the goals listed below.

-- Recruit and admit highly qualified applicants.
+- To recruit and admit highly qualified applicants from diverse backgrounds.

 - Attract and graduate students who exhibit a servant’s heart.